pgibler/cmdh/README.md

 The output will look something like this:

 ```
 ✔ Retrieving command...
-Output number of commits in the past month in this gi...
+Output the number of lines of code committed to git l...
+setup commands: [ sudo apt-get update, sudo apt-get install git ]
-desire command: git rev-list --count --since="1 month ago" HEAD
+desire command: git diff --stat `git rev-list -n 1 --before="1 month ago" master`
-assistant message: This command will output the number of commits made in the past month in the current git project.
-Make sure you are in the root directory of your git project when running this command.
+assistant message: This command will show you the number of lines of code that were committed to git last month.
+Please make sure you are in the correct directory where your git repository is located before running this command.
 ?
+Choose an option:
+>   Run all commands (A)
+    Run setup commands (S)
-Choose an option: Run desire command (D)
+    Run desire command (D)
-Running: git rev-list --count --since="1 month ago" HEAD
-7
+    Quit (Q)
 ```

 Then if you run the desire command, you'll see something like this: